What is a Merchant Cash Advance?

 Calculating the Cost of a Merchant Cash Advance

-To overall cost of a merchant cash advance is based on the ability of your business to repay.
-The MCA provider determines a factor rate — typically ranging from 1.2 to 1.6 — based on that risk assessment.
+The overall cost of a merchant cash advance is based on the amount your business will repay.
+The MCA provider determines a factor rate — typically ranging from 1.15 to 1.6 — based on that risk assessment.

 In the table below, you can see some examples using an an advance of $50,000 and different factor rates from 1.2 to 1.5.
 With a factor rate of 1.2, for example, the total repayment is $60,000 ($50,000 advance x 1.2), which includes fees of $10,000.